Topologically semisimple and topologically perfect topological rings: Introduction

 The \emph{contratensor product} $\N\ocn_\R\C$ of a discrete right $\R$\+module $\N$ and a left $\R$\+contramodule $\C$ is an abelian group constructed as the cokernel of (the difference of) the natural pair of abelian group homomorphisms $\N\ot_\boZ\R[[\C]] \rightrightarrows\N\ot_\boZ\C$.
 Here one of the two maps $\N\ot_\boZ\R[[\C]]\rarrow\N\ot_\boZ\C$ is simply induced by the contraaction map $\pi_\C\:\R[[\C]]\rarrow\C$, while the other one is constructed in terms of the right action of $\R$ in $\N$ (using the assumption that this right action is \emph{discrete} in combination with the description of $\R[[\C]]$ as the set of all formal linear combinations of elements of $\C$ with \emph{zero-convergent} families of coefficients in~$\R$).
 The contratensor product $\N\ocn_\R\C$ is, generally speaking, a quotient group of the tensor product $\N\ot_\R\C$.
-For any discrete right $\R$\+module $\N$ and any set $X$, there is a natural isomorphism of abelian groups~\cite[Section~1.8]{Pproperf}